espressif/arduino-esp32/docs/source/guides/tools_menu.rst

 To properly configure your project build and flash, some settings must be done in order to get it compiled and flashed without any issues.
 Some boards are natively supported and almost no configuration is required.
 However, if your is not yet supported or you have a custom board, you need to configure the environment by yourself.

+For more details or to add a new board, see the `boards.txt`_ file.

 Generic Options
 ---------------

+Most of the options are available for every ESP32 families.
+Some options will be available only for specific targets, like the USB configuration.

 Board
 *****